NBC's Tom Brokaw apologizes for statements widely criticized as troubling stereotypes of Latinos

-The longtime NBC News journalist Tom Brokaw apologized Sunday for comments he made on the air about Latinos, a few hours after his remarks were criticized for perpetuating troubling inaccuracies about U.S. Hispanics.
+The longtime NBC News journalist Tom Brokaw apologized Sunday for comments he made on the air about Hispanics in the U.S. that were criticized for perpetuating troubling inaccuracies.

-During a panel discussion on the show, Brokaw said he has heard from people, after pushing "a little harder" for their opinion, that they don't know whether they "want brown grand-babies.”
+During a panel discussion, Brokaw said he has heard from people, after pushing "a little harder" for their opinion, that they don't know whether they "want brown grand-babies.”
 He also spoke of "the intermarriage that is going on and the cultures that are conflicting with each other."

 But he also expressed personal feelings that “the Hispanics” need to work harder at assimilating, speaking English and learning to be comfortable in other communities.